 - Employers and member organisations: if you receive a discount on your premium because you are part of a group, CZ uses your personal data to periodically check with your employer or member organisation whether you are still entitled to this discount;

-- Care administration offices (zorgkantoren): to prevent healthcare being paid for both through the Chronic Care Act and the general insurance, and to coordinate the healthcare insured on the basis of the health insurance and the Chronic Care Act;
+- ‘Zorgkantoren’ care administration offices: to prevent healthcare being paid for both through the Dutch Long-Term Care Act and the general insurance, and to coordinate the healthcare insured on the basis of the health insurance and the Dutch Long-Term Care Act;

-- ‘Sociale Verzekeringsbank’ (SVB): the SVB (the body that implements the Dutch national insurance schemes) receives personal data from care administration offices for the insured persons administration referred to in Article 35 of the Work and Income (Implementation Structure) Act, for payments charged to the personal care budget and for the related budget management;
+- ‘Sociale Verzekeringsbank’ (SVB): the SVB (the body that implements the Dutch national insurance schemes) receives personal data from ‘Zorgkantoren’ for the insured persons administration referred to in Section 35 of the Work and Income (Implementation Structure) Act, for payments charged to the personal care budget and for the related budget management;

 - Supervisory bodies: CZ exchanges personal data with supervisory bodies (like the Dutch Healthcare Authority or the Dutch Data Protection Authority) if this is needed by the supervisory body to carry out its official duties.
 This is required by law;

-- CZ regularly receives requests from institutions like university hospitals or research facilities to use personal data (concerning health) for scientific research or for statistical purposes.
-This personal data is only provided if and to the extent that anonymous data will not suffice, the research is in the public interest, and requesting permission is not possible;
+- Other health-related bodies: CZ regularly receives requests from institutions such as university hospitals to use personal data (concerning health) for scientific research or for statistical purposes.
+This personal data is only provided if and to the extent that anonymous data will not suffice, the research is in the public interest, and requesting consent is not possible;

-- Incident register: CZ maintains an incident register in which personal data are recorded.
-This register contains incidents that have, or could have the effect that the interests, integrity or safety of insured persons, CZ, CZ staff and/or the financial sector as a whole are or could be put at stake.
+- Incident register: CZ maintains an incident register in which data, including personal data, are recorded.
+This register contains incidents that have, or may have the effect that the interests, integrity or safety of insured persons, CZ, CZ staff and/or the financial sector as a whole are or could be put at stake.
 This can be an incident like submitting false claims, identity fraud, skimming, embezzlement at work, phishing, or deliberate deception;

-- External Reference Index (EVR): this contains personal data of persons for whom it has been sufficiently established that their conduct poses or could pose a threat to the financial interests of CZ, CZ staff and/or persons insured by CZ.
-The data in the EVR can be viewed by participants to the financial institution incident alert system protocol.
+- External Reference Index (EVR): this contains data, including personal data, about persons for whom it has been sufficiently established that their conduct poses or could pose a threat to the financial interests of CZ, CZ staff and/or persons insured by CZ.
+The data in the EVR can be viewed by participants of the Protocol on the Incident Warning System for Financial Institutions.

 - The BRP register: health insurers receive personal details from the ‘Basis Registratie Personen’ or ‘BRP’, the register maintained by the Dutch government that records key personal data of persons living in the Netherlands;

-- Healthcare providers who have a contract with CZ: these providers claim the costs for the healthcare provided directly with CZ.
+- Healthcare providers who have a contract with CZ: these providers claim the costs for the healthcare provided directly from CZ.

 Please notify us if there are compelling reasons why healthcare providers should not have access to your address details; we will then hide these details accordingly.
 This also applies with regard to any person you are being protected from: here, too, you can have your details hidden, even if the person concerned is the policyholder.